Vincit/objection.js/doc/includes/API.md

 minimize|boolean|If true the aliases of the joined tables and columns in a join based eager loading are minimized.
 This is sometimes needed because of identifier length limitations of some database engines. objection throws an exception when a query exceeds the length limit.
 You need to use this only in those cases. separator|string|Separator between relations in nested join based eager query.
 Defaults to `:`.
 Dot (`.`) cannot be used at the moment because of the way knex parses the identifiers. aliases|Object.&lt;string, string&gt;|Aliases for relations in a join based eager query.
-Defaults to an empty object.
+Defaults to an empty object. joinOperation|string|Which join type to use `['leftJoin', 'innerJoin', 'rightJoin', ...]` or any other knex join method name.
+Defaults to `leftJoin`.